-PCC Transport & Engineering Services
+PCC Transport & Engineering Services (Updated - since receipt of amended plans)

 No objections - The principle of development on this site has already been established under previous planning consents and the layout of this current application is similar to that which was permitted last year.
 The access roads off Manor Drive are to remain private.
 Subject to the imposition of conditions no objections are raised.
+Some minor layout changes have been made to the amended plan to remove obstructions within the proposed visibility splays, and the Local Highway Authority now raise no objections to the amended scheme.